johnvictorfs/dotfiles/README.md

   ```

 - **i3-gaps/rofi/kitty and some others Setup:**
-  > Installation with yay, config is distro-agnostic
+  > Installation with paru, config is distro-agnostic

   ```bash
   ./setup.sh